 Upper Western Forecast

-Saturday Mostly sunny.
-Slight (20%) chance of a shower near the Queensland border in the morning and afternoon.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the northeast in the morning.
-Winds S/SE 15 to 25 km/h.
+Thursday Mostly sunny.
+Medium (50%) chance of showers in the northeast in the morning and afternoon.
+The chance of a thunderstorm in the northeast in the afternoon.
+Winds S 25 to 40 km/h.

 Upper Western Weather Forecasts